thisisbud/terraform-provider-http/docs/data-sources/http.md

   mechanism to authenticate the remote server except for general verification of the server certificate's chain of trust.
 Data retrieved from servers not under your control should be treated as untrustworthy.
+  In addition to this there is possibility to configure exponential backoff retries that can be bounded both by max elapsed time and max interval between retries.
 ---

 # http (Data Source)